From Burke’s Peerage and Gentry

 Motto: Debemur Morti Nos Nostraque (Both ourselves and our creations are a debt owed to Death).

-1a •Byron Antony Fiske HARRISON later FISKE HARRISON, (Clubs: Cavalry and Guards, Singapore Polo) Lieutenant Royal Tank Regiment 1985, stockbroker Cazenove & Co 1989 and Swiss Bank Corporation 1992, Vice-President Credit Lyonnais 1996 and Goldman Sachs 2001, Director of Fiske PLC 2005, born at London 30 January 1967, educated at Westminster, RMA Sandhurst, and University of St Andrews (MA), married at Eaton Square, London 20 April 2002 •Mary Lau (born at Singapore 24 March 1972), daughter of Lau Cha Hing and his wife Lee Hock Looi, and has issue,
+1a •Byron Antony Fiske HARRISON later FISKE HARRISON, (Clubs: Cavalry and Guards, Singapore Polo) Lieutenant Royal Tank Regiment 1985, stockbroker Cazenove & Co 1989, Senior Vice-President Swiss Bank Corporation 1992, Director Goldman Sachs 2001, Director Fiske PLC 2005, born at London 30 January 1967, educated at Westminster, RMA Sandhurst, and University of St Andrews (MA), married at Eaton Square, London 20 April 2002 •Mary Lau (born at Singapore 24 March 1972), daughter of Lau Cha Hing and his wife Lee Hock Looi, and has issue,

 1b •Isabella Marie-Lousie FISKE HARRISON, born at Singapore 29 October 2003.